sakibsidha/DBMS-Project---Craftique/README.md

 # Craftique - eCommerce Website Database Project

 This repository contains the MySQL database design and implementation for an eCommerce website.
 The project is part of a DBMS lab assignment, built using **MySQL** and managed via **XAMPP phpMyAdmin**.
+This was done as a team effort, here is the team info:

+**Team Laughter Crew**
+Ramesha Rawnok Haque (ID: 1665)
+Kh Sadman Sakib (ID: 1951)
+Most.
+Sumaiya Islam Sithi (ID: 1915)
+Fahmida Akter Juthi (ID: 1926)
+Hafijur Rahman (ID: 1620)

 ---